Genaker/reactmagento2/README.md

 npm start
 ```

 Web Puck compiles everything automatically into React/React/view/base/web/js/index_bundle.js and deploys to pub/static without running static:deploy ssh command.
-LiveReload Plugin will reload magento 2 pages automatically (not recommended solution by React Community.
+LiveReload Plugin will reload Magento 2 pages automatically (not recommended solution by React Community.
 F5  more reliable solution).
-What you need just disable Cache of your browser during development.
-Also You can disable caching for single react bundle file via Nginx config.
+What you need just disable the Cache of your browser during development.
+Also, You can disable caching for single react bundle files via Nginx config.

 # Easy deployment

-Useage of webPack sometimes is to difficult for Magento developers.
-I have create anoter way to use React with magento without any compilation/complication.
+Usage of the web-pack sometimes is too difficult for Magento developers.
+I have created another way to use React with Magento without any compilation/complication.
-Simply add this files to the Magento instalation:
+Simply add these files to the Magento installation:
 ```
 // React JS itself
 <script src='https://npmcdn.com/react-dom@15.3.0/dist/react-dom.min.js'></script>